 The General and Colonel were out of the jeep, as was Dr. Don, as many people called him behind his back, having a close resemblance to a man known as Don Rickles, or “Mr. Warmth” who was a stand-up comedian over seven decades ago.
 He had bald hair, was short, and was not really warm at all, rather a cold stuffy fish doctor type.
 Dr. Bellows was just that, a typical doctor who knew his job and took care of the astronauts.
 The General was tall and willowy, with white hair, clean shaven and beside him, Colonel Dunkirk was dark-haired, clean short stocky, and built like a Navy Seal.
 He had been in special details before his enlistment into the Test Pilot Corps, flying fighters in many campaigns that the United States had engaged in, which included space battles out for Mars and defense of the Solar System.

 “As you were gentleman and ladies.”
 General McAllister casually replied, waving a hand and turning his head to return the salute of the young Major.

 “Yes General, she'll be ready to fly by tomorrow.”
 Tom replied, “Weather department says there is weather coming in, that might delay us.”

-“I don't know if we should rush it though, my staff has indicated some weather coming in from the west in the day or so.
-There is a system off the coast of California and is pushing our way through New Los Angeles.”
-He said, and grimaced as the General and Colonel waved a casual hand.
+“I don't know if we should rush it though, my staff has indicated some weather coming in from the west in a day or so.
+There is a system off the coast of California that is pushing our way through New Los Angeles.”
+He said and grimaced as the General and Colonel waved a casual hand.

 Tom grimaced as he nodded.

 “Yes sir.”
-He replied, “As you indicated, it will set a new world's record for the year 2090.”
+He replied, “As you indicated, it will set a new world record for the year 2090.”